-There are approximately 300 objects in my collection (plus a few hundred trading cards); more than 150 of them are books.
+There are approximately 350 objects in my collection (plus a few hundred trading cards); about 200 of them are books.
 The rest is a mix of action figures, board games, accessories and posters.

 That would probably be a Norwegian hardback edition of “The lord of the rings” from 2002.
 It is not the rarest book, but definitely the most beautiful.

 The greatest thing with collecting is not about owning books, but finding and receiving them.
 Sometimes I am on the Internet for hours, just looking for Tolkien books.
 Looking for the books is much more of a pleasure than just having them in the bookshelf, finding a new book is like being a child at Christmas.

 Spread the news about this J.R.R.
 Tolkien article: